 - 1. Manage the business affairs of the state association and will bring to the association that which needs association approval. - 2.
 Authorize the payment of bills, prepare the annual budget, and approve all other financial outlays of the state association, other than those amounts required to be approved by the association. - 3.
-Act on state legislation affecting townships in an emergency situation, and will call on members of the state association to testify during state legislative sessions, in accordance with any resolutions the association may have previously adopted pertaining to the subject matter of said legislation. - 4.
+Act on state legislation affecting townships in an emergency situation and will call on members of the state association to testify during state legislative sessions, in accordance with any resolutions the association may have previously adopted pertaining to the subject matter of said legislation. - 4.
 Appoint the Executive Secretary and Treasurer and establish the compensation for those positions. - 5.
 Meet in sessions at least two times a year. - 6.
 Select the time and place of the state association's annual meeting. - 7.
 Have the power to remove from office any elected or appointed officer if cause is shown for such action. - 8.
-Appoint the Directors of Intergovernmental Relations and establish the compensation for those positions.
+Appoint the Directors of Intergovernmental Relations and establish the compensation for those positions. - 9.
+Appoint the NATaT representative, and alternate if the board feels an alternate position is needed, and establish compensation for those positions for time, travel, and other possible related expenses. - 10.
+At all times act in a manner that will bring credit to the state association.